Hidden symmetries and Killing spinor of 5-dimensional minimal gauged supergravity solutions: Hidden symmetries of the D=5 minimal gauged supergravity spacetime with a Killing-Maxwell system

 Above the wedge is taken j times, $F^{(j)}$ is a (2j)-form and $F^{(1)} = F$. $F^{(j)}$ is a set of (n-1) non-vanishing closed CKY (conformal Killing-Yano) tensors, where D, the dimension of the spacetime is-

 Here $\epsilon =0,1$ depending on whether D is even or odd.
 And this generates the towers of n-1 rank (D-2j) Killing-Yano tensors:

 and n-1 rank-2 St\"{a}ckel-Killing tensors:

 Now let's turn our attention to the spinning point particle in the presence of torsion.
-The rank-2 quantum phase space Dirac-type operator in the presence of torsion is given in [27].
-Here, however, we are going to focus on writing the associated generalized Killing-Yano with the St\"{a}ckel-Killing tensors given by $(\ref{eq:stackel_psi}), (\ref{eq:stackel_phi})$ , which we are going to notate with $\omega_1, \omega_2$ and the anticommutator of the Dirac-type operators associated with them.
-So the two generalized GKY tensors are:
+The rank-2 quantum phase space Dirac-type operator in the presence of torsion is given in \cite{27}.
+Here, however, we are going to focus on writing the associated GKY with the GSK tensors given by $(\ref{eq:stackel_psi}), (\ref{eq:stackel_phi})$ , which we are going to notate with $Y_1, Y_2$.
+So the two GKY tensors are:

 and